Follow us on Twitter!

 Creating the backup

-To create the dump, use this command from your shell/command-line:mysqldump -uusername -ppassword –default-character-set=utf8 -N database > backup.sql
+To create the dump, use this command from your shell/command-line:mysqldump -uusername -ppassword -–default-character-set=utf8 -N database > backup.sql

 Where: